chase-moskal/founder-be-damned/readme.md

 But... *you?*

 You are inadequate.
 And you will fail.
 You'll let everybody down, and your friends and family will lose faith in you.
-They'll argue against you, hoping for you to fail.
+Most will argue against you, hoping for you to fail.
 You'll even disappoint yourself.

 But don't you deserve it, really?
 After all, you've been cosmically arrogant.